ap0llo/Cake.GitLab/docs/testing.md

 This packages provides test doubles for many of `NGitLab`'s types and can be used to mock a GitLab server in your application or Cake Build.

-`Cake.GitLab` provides the `IGitLabClientFactory` interface, which - when implemented by the Cake context - allows controlling the initializaiton of the `IGitLabClient` that is used by the GitLab aliases.
+`Cake.GitLab` provides the `IGitLabClientFactory` interface, which - when implemented by the Cake context - allows controlling the initialization of the `IGitLabClient` that is used by the GitLab aliases.

 This can be used to inject a mocked GitLab client into the aliases in unit tests.

-The following snippet shows an example of an (xunit-based) unit test that follows this approach.
+The following snippet shows an example of a (xunit-based) unit test that follows this approach.

 <!-- snippet: Example-Testing -->
 <a id='snippet-Example-Testing'></a>